veden/RampantArsenal/README.md

-Gun Turret MkII - For when gun turrets need more damage, range, and rate of fire Rifle turret - For a tier 0 turret for before you have completed any research Reactive Mending Walls & Gates - When they take damage they emit a repair cloud around themselves
+Gun Turret MkII - For when gun turrets need more damage, range, and rate of fire Rifle turret - For a tier 0 turret for before you have completed any research Reactive Mending Walls & Gates - When they take damage they emit a repair cloud around themselves Reinforced concrete walls and gates
+Power Armor Mk 3
+nuclear train
+stronger car and a nuclear
+stronger tank and a nuclear
+Oil burner for generating electricity

 High Explosives: landmines, grenades, bullets, rockets, shotgun shells, cannon shells, and artillery shells
 Incendiary: landmines, grenades, bullets, rockets, shotgun shells, cannon shells, and artillery shells